 The Joint Commission requires verification of competency of all individuals who have direct contact with patients or employees.
 This includes students doing clinical rotations in the facility and/or off-site facilities.
 Competency extends beyond technical skills to an individual's criminal history.

 A student is defined as a person who

-- Is enrolled at MD Anderson, or - Is accepted for admission or readmission at MD Anderson check is required for admission to all the School of Health Professions programs.
+- Is enrolled at MD Anderson, or - Is accepted for admission or readmission at MD Anderson

 Implementation